 It may be necessary for you to pay or report items like use tax or sales tax, depending on the type of business you will be operating.
-These type of taxes are collected by the California State Board of Equalization.
+These types of taxes are collected by the California State Board of Equalization.

 Other types of reports or returns may be required, as well, either by the State of California or the IRS.
 Two valuable resources for more information about these are the website for the California Franchise Tax Board's Information Returns and the IRS Guide to Information Returns on the IRS website.

-Since sole proprietors are liable personally for any debts or obligations of the business, you may want to consider getting workers compensation insurance and business liability insurance.
+Since sole proprietors are liable personally for any debts or obligations of the business, you may want to consider getting workers' compensation insurance and business liability insurance.
 Both of those will provide at least some sort of financial protection again unexpected circumstances.

 You can probably find coverage from a California licensed insurer.
-And the workers compensation insurance is handled by The California Division of Workers Compensation.
+And the workers' compensation insurance is handled by The California Division of Workers' Compensation.

 While creating a sole proprietorship in California is relatively easy, you may want to seek advice from legal and accounting professionals before you finalize a commitment.